Irene Khan

-She previously served as the seventh Secretary General of Amnesty International (from 2001 to 2009).
-In 2011, she was elected Director-General of the International Development Law Organization (IDLO) in Rome, an intergovernmental organization that works to promote the rule of law, and sustainable development.
+Khan served as the seventh Secretary General of Amnesty International during 2001–2009.
+In 2011, she was elected Director-General of the International Development Law Organization (IDLO) in Rome, an intergovernmental organisation that works to promote the rule of law, and sustainable development.
 She was a consulting editor of The Daily Star in Bangladesh from 2010 to 2011.

 Early life

-Khan was born on 24 December 1956 in Dhaka, East Pakistan (now Bangladesh), though her ancestral home is in Birahimpur, Sylhet.
+Khan was born on 24 December 1956 in Dhaka, East Pakistan (now Bangladesh).
+Her ancestral home is in Birahimpur, Sylhet.
 She is the daughter of Sikander Ali Khan, a Bengali Muslim medical doctor; granddaughter of Ahmed Ali Khan, a Cambridge University mathematics graduate and barrister; and great-granddaughter of Assadar Ali Khan, the personal physician of Syed Hasan Imam.
 Her great-great-grandfather, Abid Khan, was the descendant of an Afghan migrant to Bengal.
 Her uncle, Rear Admiral Mahbub Ali Khan, was the chief of the Bangladesh Navy.
-She was the star pupil at the private English St Francis Xavier's Green Herald International School in Dhaka, 1964-1972 where she was the record holder at the school-leaving examinations.
+She was the star pupil at the private English-language St Francis Xavier's Green Herald International School in Dhaka, 1964-1972 where she was the record holder at the school-leaving examinations.

 During her childhood, East Pakistan became the independent nation of Bangladesh in 1971 following the Bangladesh Liberation War.
 The genocide that occurred during the war helped shape the teenage Khan's activist viewpoint.

-During the famine, in which about one million people died in rural areas due to government food rationing in favor of urban dwellers, she left Bangladesh to attend St. Louis Grammar school in Kikeel, Northern Ireland 1973–1975.
+During the famine, in which about one million people died in rural areas due to government food rationing in favour of urban dwellers, she left Bangladesh to attend the private Catholic St. Louis Grammar school in Kikeel, Northern Ireland 1973–1975.
 Her sister, who also moved there, not to a boarding school but to a Protestant family, attended the local high school.

 Khan went to England, where she studied law at the University of Manchester and then, in the United States, at Harvard Law School.
-She specialized in public international law and human rights.
+She specialised in public international law and human rights.